Admissions Procedure for Diploma and Associate Degree Seeking Programs (Curriculum Students)

 Change of Major (Program of Study)

-Currently enrolled students desiring to change their major should first contact their academic advisor.
-Formal change must be cleared through the Director of Enrollment Management by completing an Application Update/Change of Curriculum Form.
+Currently enrolled students desiring to change their major should first contact their success coach or academic advisor.
+Formal changes must be cleared through the Registrar’s Office by completing an Application Update/Change of Curriculum Form.
 In addition, veterans must also be approved for change through the Veteran’s Certifying Official in Student Services and/or the Veteran’s Administration.
-A new academic advisor will be assigned for the new major.
+A new success coach or academic advisor will be assigned for the new major.

 Admissions Procedure for Certificate Programs